Getting a Mortgage with a Poor Credit Score

 Stay in control of your finances

 We work with Checkmyfile through their partnership programme.
 Let us guide you through your full credit report and find a solution to your borrowing needs.
 Sign up for your detailed credit report here.
-It’s free for 30 days, then a monthly fee applies – cancel online at any time.
+It’s free for 30 days, then a monthly fee of £14.99 applies – cancel online at any time.

 Understanding your credit history